-Our research and development expenses were approximately \$0.6 million, \$0.5 million and \$0.5 million years ended December 31, 2017, 2016 and 2015, respectively.
+Our research and development expenses were approximately \$0.8 million, \$0.6 million and \$0.5 million years ended December 31, 2018, 2017 and 2016, respectively.
+The increase was due to more research and development activities for our environment friendly equipment during the year.